-The police will usually inform the GMC when it investigates a complaint of this type, and the GMC will usually wait for the police investigation to conclude before initiating its own investigation.
+The police will usually inform the GMC when it investigates an allegation of sexual assault, and the GMC will usually wait for the police investigation to conclude before starting its own investigation.

 However, the GMC might suspend or impose conditions on a doctor's registration while the investigations are ongoing, meaning a complaint of inappropriate behaviour can take several months or even years to conclude.